orange451/JadeFX/README.md

 ## JadeFX
 Client Application Platform for Desktop and Mobile.
 Develop Desktop applications utilising GLFW and Mobile applications utilising GLFM.
 JadeFX can be run with a standard JDK/JVM using LWJGL3 or with MiniJVM.
-JadeFX can be incorporated in to your already existing OpenGL project, and/or it can manage all your windowing and rendering code.
+JadeFX can be incorporated in to your already existing OpenGL project, and/or it can be used to manage all your windowing and rendering code.

 (This library is heavily under development)